 So what does an Air Force officer do in his spare time?
 Jack loves learning to play musical instruments—especially folk instruments like the tin whistle, octave mandolin, hammered dulcimer, lyres, jaw harps, and bagpipes.
 He’s even taken up woodworking to make instruments he wants to play but are too expensive to buy.

 Jack also enjoys brewing beer with friends from church, and sampling cuisines of the world.
 (He’s actually visited Antarctica but we haven’t asked him about its cuisine!)
 One day he’d love to visit Svalbard, an archipelago north of Norway that has more polar bears than people.

 Jack completed his officer training and his Aeronautical Engineering studies at the Australian Defence Force Academy.
 He wasn’t a Christian, but he started attending the FOCUS Bible study group which met on base, where he explored all the hard questions and began to realise how internally consistent and plausible Christianity was.
 It wasn’t until his third year at university when Jack understood that trusting God would bring ultimate meaning and joy, and so he became a Christian.

 Jack is married to Esther, whom he met at Trinity Church Adelaide.
 He has loved being involved in serving in different ministries, and he really loves reading the Bible with people.
-As a Ministry Apprentice, Jack oversees Dig—our Bible study ministry for university students that meets on Wednesday nights during university terms.
+As a Ministry Apprentice, Jack oversees Trinity Young Adults on Wednesday nights during university terms.